-

 In order to be eligible to obtain a licence, applicants must be registered in Australia as a corporate entity under the Corporations Act 2001 (Cth).
 In addition to the eligibility requirement, an applicant must demonstrate the financial viability and suitability of the applicant company, its shareholders and directors, and that of the holding companies and ultimate beneficial owners.
 This will generally involve a due diligence process.
 The applicant (and its corporate group) is generally required to provide the following information:

-Whether a person is sufficiently associated or connected with the gambling operation (to be the subject of a probity investigation) is usually determined at the discretion of the authority.
+Whether a person is sufficiently associated or connected with the gambling operator (to be the subject of a probity investigation is usually determined at the discretion of the regulatory authority.
 This may extend to directors, officers, employees and any person or company with a direct or indirect ownership interest in the applicant.
-In some instances, employees or persons involved in the day-to-day operation of the company will need to undergo a separate licensing process (eg, as a key employee).
+In addition, employees or persons involved in the day-to-day operation of the company may also be required to undergo a separate licensing process (eg, as a key employee).

-The timing of the licensing process will vary depending (again) on the type of licence and the jurisdiction in which the licence is being sought.
+The timing of the licensing and probity process will vary depending (again) on the type of licence and the jurisdiction in which the licence is being sought.
 For example:

-- For an online gambling licence granted in the Northern Territory, the process will typically take a period of three to six months.
+a) For an online gambling licence granted in the Northern Territory, the licensing and probity process will typically take a period of three to six months.
 The application fee is AUD$29,000; and

 -